Welcome to today's edition of the Rush 24-7 podcast.

 Hey, Rush, CNN is on the verge here of doing a 180 so Carly can get in.

-It's somebody at CNN telling me this, but they didn't know how CNN was doing this.
+Somebody at CNN telling me this, but they didn't know how CNN was doing this.

-Meaning they didn't know what changes CNN was making or why.
+Meaning, they didn't know what changes CNN was making or why.

-Did CNN realize it looked stupid?
+Did CNN realize it looks stupid?

 Did CNN get pressured by the GOP?

-What you you think that happened?
+What, you think that happened?

-Oh, come on!
+Oh, come on.

-And what without doing anything, Snerdly, and the GOP putting pressure on anybody.
+They're going to get the biggest audience they've had for, well, since the Malaysian jet without doing anything, snirdly, and the GOP putting pressure on anybody.

-Now look, the I'm when I say GOP, I'm talking about RNC established.
+Look, when I say GOP, I'm talking about RNC established.

 Don't put pressure on anybody.